oroinc/documentation/user/back-office/sales/sales-territories.rst

 - Opportunities Statistics
 - Opportunities by Status

-Within these widgets, you can view records filtered within one or several specific territories.
+You can view records filtered within one or several specific territories within these widgets.

 .. image:: /user/img/sales/sales_territories/forecasts.png
    :alt: Enabling territories for the Forecast widget